-Trimming is an important aspect of harvesting because it can make such a great impact on the look, potency, and smoke of the final marijuana.
-Well trimmed bud will make buyers excited and it will sell much more quickly because it is aesthetically pleasing and shows off the beauty of the cannabis.
-Badly trimmed bud does not give off a good first impression and brings down the entire quality of the cannabis.
-Poorly trimmed bud dilutes the overall potency of the flower as the less potent leaves are wrapping around the outside of the bud and smoking it will feel more harsh.
+Trimming is an important aspect of harvesting because it can make a profound impact on the look, potency, and smoke of the final marijuana.
+Well-trimmed bud will make buyers excited, and it will sell much more quickly because it is aesthetically pleasing and shows off the beauty of cannabis.
+Poorly trimmed bud does not give off a good first impression and brings down the entire quality of the cannabis.
+It also dilutes the overall potency of the flower as the less potent leaves are wrapping around the outside of the bud and smoking it will feel harsher.

 There are two methods to choose from when it comes to trimming cannabis.
-One grower will swear on the one method and another grower will convince you the other method is better.
-Some growers trim their marijuana before drying and this is called a “wet trim” as the leaves are still wet when the trimming process takes place.
-The other method is known as a “dry trim”.
-This is when you trim the leaves after the bud has already dried before you trim off the sugar leaves.
+One grower will swear on one method and another grower will convince you the other method is better.
+Some growers trim their marijuana before drying and this is called a wet trim as the leaves are still wet when the trimming process takes place.
+The other method is known as a dry trim.
+This is when you trim the leaves after the bud has already dried.
 It all comes down to personal preference although the wet trim seems to be the most popular method.

-For both methods you will practically need the same equipment: good quality pruning scissors, larger pruning shears, rubbing alcohol (to clean the sticky residue off your scissors), rubber gloves, clean work area, and containers to organize the trimmed buds, untrimmed buds, and sugar leaves or “trim”.
+For both methods, you will practically need the same equipment: good-quality pruning scissors, larger pruning shears, rubbing alcohol (to clean the sticky residue off your scissors), rubber gloves, a clean work area, and containers to organize the trimmed buds, untrimmed buds, and sugar leaves or trim.

 Let’s first talk about a wet trim.
-The pros of this method is that there is only one round of trimming, so when it dries, the buds can go directly into a jar for curing.
-You can get a closer trim, less trichomes are lost, and some say it is faster.
+The pros of this method are that there is only one round of trimming, so when it dries, the buds can go directly into a jar for curing.
+You can get a closer trim, fewer trichomes are lost, and some say it is faster.

-To begin your wet trim you will use your large shears to cut the branches off the cannabis plant.
-You can hang your freshly cut buds on a line so they don’t get squashed in the container near your workstation.
+To begin your wet trim, you will use your large shears to cut the branches off the cannabis plant.
+You can hang your freshly cut buds on a line, so they don’t get squashed in the container near your workstation.
 You want to first remove the fan leaves starting at the base.
 The fan leaves will just be normal leaves without trichomes on them.
-You can save these fan leaves if you grew organically without pesticides and use them for juicing.
+You could save these fan leaves if you grew organically without pesticides and use them for juicing.

-Now that your final product is revealed you can cut the bud off the stalk and let it dry on an mesh rack or leave it on the branch and hang it to dry.
-Your drying environment should be dark and have some air flow like from a fan.
+Now that your final product is revealed you can cut the bud off the stalk and let it dry on a mesh rack or leave it on the branch and hang it to dry.
+Your drying environment should be dark and have some airflow like from a fan.
 Avoid direct wind to your buds.
 You can put a dehumidifier in the room for a nice touch.
-Keep an eye on your harvest everyday.
+Keep an eye on your harvest every day.
 After about 5 to 7 days your harvest will be dry enough for curing.